 The tourism sector is an important driver of economic growth in almost every Caribbean island.
-It has been reported that tourists may consume up to three times as much water as the local population and the supply of water to hotels can account for between 10% and 15% of all water supplied by municipal distribution systems (Cashman, Water Security and Services in the Caribbean, 2013).
-As the tourism industry continues to grow in Caribbean jurisdictions, its demand for water will pose an ongoing challenge for national authorities.
+It has been reported that tourists may consume up to three times as much water as the local population and the supply of water to hotels can account for between 10% and 15% of all water supplied by municipal distribution systems (Cashman A. , Water Security and Services in the Caribbean, 2013).
+As the tourism industry continues to grow in Caribbean jurisdictions, its demand for water will continue to pose a challenge for national authorities.